Deopa12Kunal/Frontend/README.md

 # Frontend
-Front page of a website using flex-box property .
+Front page of a website using flex-box property CSS .